 Glaciers deposit very diagnostic landforms and sediments that are often full of large boulders eroded from wide swaths of land over which the ice has traveled.
 More than a century ago, geologists determined using such evidence that at the coldest time of the Pleistocene, glaciers covered Edinburgh, Scotland; Moscow, Russia; and Detroit and Chicago in the US.
 In fact, from the glacial deposits alone, glaciologists had inferred several major advances and retreats of the two major ice sheets, the Laurentide in North America and the Fennoscandian in Europe and Asia.

-At the height of the last major glaciation, 18,000 years before present, ice sheets covered Chicago, Boston, Detroit, and Cleveland (see maps below).
+At the height of the last major glaciation, known as the Last Glacial Maximum (LGM),18,000 years before the present, ice sheets covered Chicago, Boston, Detroit, and Cleveland (see maps below).